Turn Insights into Action | Overview

 • Encourage your leaders to schedule a team debrief – and think about ways to support them.

-It’s important to keep in mind both the leader’s style and strengths as well as his/her experience with the survey process and whether they have participated in the Team Debrief process previously.
+It’s important to keep in mind both the leader’s style and strengths as well as his/her experience with the listening process and whether they have participated in the Team Debrief process previously.
 Reflect on:

 • What is the natural style of your leader?
 How might they react to the results?